lby221/GrandmaSchedulingServices/README.md

 	```
 	Note: In some cases, double qoute should be represented as its escape ```'\"'```

-3. Sign your string to sign.
+3. Sign your string to sign

 	Generate the signature using HMAC-SHA256 with the REST secret you set in grandma.conf.
 The output signature's encoding method should be set to hex string.